qiime2/docs/source/16s-overview.md

 You can also calculate the "distances" or "difference" between communities across samples.
 Again, there are many metrics to choose from using [beta diversity](https://docs.qiime2.org/2018.6/plugins/available/diversity/beta/) and [beta-phylogenetic](https://docs.qiime2.org/2018.6/plugins/available/diversity/beta-phylogenetic/) which requires a phylogenetic tree.
 The following distance metrics are currently supported in qiime2.

 Non-phylogenetic based:
 `[correlation|sokalmichener|russellrao|hamming|rogerstanimoto|chebyshev|cityblock|kulsinski|sqeuclidean|braycurtis|yule|matching|jaccard|canberra|euclidean|seuclidean|sokalsneath|wminkowski|dice|mahalanobis|cosine]`

 Phylogenetic-based:
 `[weighted_unifrac|unweighted_unifrac]`

 #### PCoA

 Once you've calculated distances between all pairwise samples in your data, you can project your samples onto a PCoA plot using the [emperor](https://docs.qiime2.org/2018.6/plugins/available/emperor/plot/) plot tool which can also create [procrustes](https://docs.qiime2.org/2018.6/plugins/available/emperor/procrustes-plot/) plots.
-Currently biplots and triplots are not supported in qiim2, so if you are interested in identifying important taxa and/or environmental variables in your plots, you'll need to do this outside of qiime.
+Currently biplots and triplots are not supported in qiim2, so if you are interested in identifying important taxa and/or environmental variables in your plots, you'll need to do this outside of qiime for example with vegan package in R.

 #### PERMANOVA/ANOSIM/etc